 It is worth mentioning that Pluto TV works on a lot of devices.
-It works on all current iOS and Android devices, multiple Android TV models, fourth-generation Apple TV, Chrome Web App, Google Chromescast, Roku devices, Roku TV, and most Amazon devices.
+It works on all current iOS and Android devices, multiple Android TV models, fourth-generation Apple TV, Chrome Web App, Google Chromecast, Roku devices, Roku TV, Xbox One, and most Amazon devices.
 These include the Fire TV, Fire TV Stick, Kindle, and Kindle Fire tablets.

 Note that, while all Android, Google, and iOS devices are supported, not all Roku devices are.
 Only those with Firmware 7 or higher are supported, whereas those below Firmware 7 aren’t.
 The Roku channel can be downloaded from here.